Erik Israelsson: Hammarby

 On 6 December 2013, he signed for Hammarby IF.
 This shortly after Nanne Bergstrand, his former manager at Kalmar, had been appointed as Hammarby's new manager.
 During his first season at Hammarby, he helped he team to gain promotion to Allsvenskan.
 In 2015, he scored six goals in 22 games, being voted "player of the year" by the supporters of the club.
 In a local derby against AIK on 27 September 2015, he scored a late header which secured a 1–0 win for Hammarby.
 In the aftermath of the goal, he suffered a concussion as well as a broken foot.
 This goal was later voted as the "goal of the season" by the Hammarby supporters.

 On 1 February 2016, he signed a new three-year deal with Hammarby, tying him to the club until 2018.
 In the 2016 season Israelsson was the club's top scorer, managing to strike 10 goals in the league play.

 Zwolle

 On 14 January 2017, it was announced that Israelsson had signed a 2.5-year deal with Dutch Eredivisie side PEC Zwolle.
 The transfer fee was undisclosed.
 He made his competitive debut for the side on 5 February 2017 in a game against Sparta Rotterdam.
 Israelsson was brought on as a substitute during the final stage of the game, scoring only minutes later whilst securing a 3–2 win for Zwolle.

 Vålerenga

-Israelsson first joined Vålerenga on loan in 2018, and then signed permantly until 2020.
+Israelsson first joined Vålerenga on loan in 2018, and then signed permanently until 2020.